 - Screw the lids onto the jars tightly.

 - Leave the pickled onions to mature in a cool, dark place for at least 6 weeks.

-Note – The quantities in this recipe may seem rather random.
-Use them as a guide for the ratio of each item and then your quantities will be determined by the weight of onions that you have to pickle.
-You’ll also need to judge how many jars you will need by eye, depending on their size.
+Use the quantities in this recipe as a guide for the ratio of each item - your main driver will be the weight of onions that you have to pickle.
+You'll also need to judge how many jars you will need by eye, depending on their size.
 I used 3 large jars for this quantity but you will need to be flexible.

 Keywords: christmas, cheese, gift

 Just opened a jar to have with our lunch.
 Crispy, spicy and gorgeous.
 Perfect.